HristomirAsenov/javascript-stuff/README.md

 # exercise-repo
 Repo made for execise
-That will make a conflict!
+That will make a big conflict!